 Cover the front side of the frame with fiberglass screen and staple it into place.
 The insulation is now held in place by fiberglass screen on both sides.

-5. Wrapping the Acoustic Panels
+5. Wrap the Acoustic Panels in Fabric

 At this point, you could use the panels as they are, but they don’t look great yet.
 You’re going to wrap them in fabric using adhesive spray.